Academic Year 2019-2020

 Dr. Marie Coppola

-Dr. Marie Coppola, currently working in the Departments of Psychological Sciences and Linguistics, began her academic career at MIT and majored in Cognitive Sciences.
-Dr. Coppola earned her Ph.D. with Drs.
-Elissa Newport and Ted Supalla in the Sign Language Research Center at the University of Rochester, and then worked with Dr. Susan Goldin-Meadow at the University of Chicago.
+While working in Dr. Steven Pinker’s laboratory at MIT, Dr. Coppola met doctoral student Ann Senghas, who was embarking on her documentation of Nicaraguan Sign Language (NSL), which had begun emerging about 15 years earlier.
+Dr. Coppola earned her PhD with Drs.
+Elissa Newport and Ted Supalla at the University of Rochester, and then worked with Dr. Susan Goldin-Meadow at the University of Chicago.